oneThousand1000/3DPointsMotionVisualization/Readme.md

 **3D bone points sequence data format:**

-the sequence of the points should be store in an array of shapes [length,19,3], where the first dimension is the length of the sequence.
+the sequence of the points should be store in an array of shapes [length,21,3], where the first dimension is the length of the sequence.

-The 19 3D point coordinates are bounded with different bone points in the following order:
+The 21 3D point coordinates are bounded with different bone points in the following order,  you can write a simple script that works on your data (in `./3Dpoints2BVH/run.py`, we write a  function  `getStandardFrames`  to convert our sample data into the standard format):

 ```
 'Hips': 0,